Safe Handling of Cosmetic Ingredients

 – Ingredients and pH

-Learn about each ingredient you intend to use way before you start formulating with it.
+If you are learning about cosmetic formulation, you need to learn about each ingredient you intend to use way before you start formulating with it.
 Research for incompatibilities with other ingredients and research the suggested pH range of use.

 Avoid mixing too many ingredients, specially if you have just started making cosmetics (I know it is tempting): try making simple cosmetics instead.